-- to repay indebtedness incurred to finance a portion of the BellSouth transaction and the Powertel acquisition, - to finance the balance of these transactions, and - for general corporate purposes, including the payment of interest on the cash-pay notes.
+- to repay indebtedness incurred to finance a portion of the BellSouth transaction and the Powertel acquisition, - to finance the balance of these transactions, and - . for general corporate purposes, including the payment of interest on the cash-pay notes.
 See "Use of Proceeds".

-Nasdaq stock symbol.....
 "TWRS".
+Nasdag stock symbol.....

-- (a) Does not include 4,122,554 shares of common stock that will be offered if the underwriters' over-allotment option is exercised in full. - (b) Does not include 489,393 shares of common stock issuable upon the exercise of stock options held by some of the selling stockholders that will be exercised if the underwriter's over-allotment option is exercised in full. - (c) Does not include (1) 1,294,990 shares of common stock reserved for issuance upon exercise of warrants outstanding prior to the offering, nor (2) 21,250,364 shares of common stock reserved for issuance under our various stock option plans, which includes 18,591,173 shares issuable under stock options outstanding after the offering.
+(a) Does not include 3,150,000 shares of common stock that will be offered if the underwriters' over-allotment option is exercised in full.

+(b) Does not include (1) 1,294,990 shares of common stock reserved for issuance upon exercise of warrants outstanding prior to the offering, nor (2) 21,225,364 shares of common stock reserved for issuance under our various stock option plans, which includes 18,675,607 shares issuable under stock options outstanding after the offering.